Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

     SUGGESTION: Use 'dab update <options>' to update any entities in your config.
 ```

-Start by adding the `books` entity:
+Start by adding the `Book` entity:

 ```json
 "entities": {